 You will also pay into a sinking fund.
-These funds are used when major works are required on your block or estate and help prevent you having to find large sums of money when work is required.
+These funds are used when major works are required on your block or estate and help prevent you having to find large sums of money when work is required (see page 9).